What is a Shower Drain?

 Table of Contents

 Do you know what a shower drain is?
-If you don’t, it’s a plumbing fixture between a shower enclosure and a drainage pipe.
-Its purpose is to capture water and funnel it into the sewage wastewater system.
-A shower drain differs from a tub drain in that it doesn’t normally have a levered fixture blocking the drain to fill the tub with water.
+It’s a plumbing fixture between a shower enclosure and a drainage pipe if you don’t.
+Its purpose is to capture and funnel water into the sewage wastewater system.
+A shower drain differs from a tub drain in that it doesn’t usually have a levered fixture blocking the drain to fill the tub with water.

-It is important to choose the right shower drain for the existing type of shower and drainage pipes, and it’s also key that the drain system is installed correctly.
-This is because transporting water from one fixture to another without leaking or enabling waste system gases to back up into the home is a difficulty for shower drains and all fixture-to-waste connections.
+It is essential to choose the right shower drain for the existing type of shower and drainage pipes, and it’s also key that the drain system is installed correctly.
+This is because transporting water from one fixture to another without leaking or enabling waste system gases to back up into the home is difficult for shower drains and all fixture-to-waste connections.

 How does the shower drain work?